Stéphane Robidas: Coaching career

 Robidas joined the Maple Leafs' front office as a consultant in January 2017, effectively signalling his retirement from playing professional hockey.
 He became an assistant director of player development in September 2017 and was promoted to become the director of player development in August 2018.

 In July, 2022, Robidas was hired as an assistant coach by the Canadiens.
 He replaced Luke Richardson, who was hired as the new head coach of the Chicago Blackhawks earlier that summer.

 Personal life

-Robidas's son, Justin, was a fifth-round draft pick for the Carolina Hurricanes in 2021, who currently plays for the Chicago Wolves of the AHL.
+Robidas's son, Justin, was a fifth-round draft pick for the Carolina Hurricanes in 2021.